Women in the Judiciary- Have we Come Far from the 30s?

 This was 1978, when the appointment of a woman judge was rare, and each such appointment would mark the first of its kind.
 Women in the judiciary were few and far between.
 The first ever woman judge, Justice Anna Chandy had been appointed over 40 years before Seth’s appointment as a High Court judge (1937).

 Thirteen years after becoming a High Court judge, Justice Seth became the first woman to be the Chief Justice of a High Court (1991).

 In her autobiography On Balance, she narrates the added baggage that came with being a woman in the judiciary.
-She was aware that all her actions and mistakes would reflect on women who came after her.
-Her Court demeanour was affected by how ‘hard’ it was for some male judges to work with a woman- she had to be gentle yet firm to keep their faith, and avoid ‘showing [her] prowess’.
-In her first social event with High Court judges, her colleagues commented that since she was here, they wouldn’t have to worry about catering anymore- Seth would make all the tea arrangements.
+Her role came with a significant responsibility—her mistakes would reflect on women’s ability to be judges in India’s courts, and her actions would affect the women who came after her.
+Her Court demeanour was affected by how ‘hard’ it was for some male judges to work with a woman—she had to be gentle yet firm to keep their faith, and avoid ‘showing [her] prowess’.
+In her first social event with High Court judges, her colleagues commented that since she was here, they wouldn’t have to worry about catering anymore—Seth would make all the tea arrangements.

 Representation of women in the judiciary has not improved very much since Justice Chandy or Justice Seth.
 Out of the 650 High Court judges in India today, only 76 are women.
 This amounts to only 11.7% of the current High Court judges.
 Five High Courts do not have any women judges.
 Chief Justice Hima Kohli is the only woman High Court Chief Justice in India.
 There are currently no collegium resolutions recommending a woman Chief Justice.